jeremiecanoni/ML-Project2/README.md

 Concerning the generation of the raw dataset (please refer to the report), you will need to call the function `get_raw_data(path_g, full)` contained in the file `helpers.py`, where `path_g` is the Google Drive path in Google Colaboratory and `full`='f' for full dataset and 'nf' for non full dataset.
 This function will return the raw training dataset and its labels as well as the test dataset.

 ### Hyper-parameter tuning
+In the notebook classical_ML you will find the hyperparemeter tuning for the classical machine learning algorithms.
 In the notebooks `CNN_Tuning.ipynb` and `LSTM_Tuning.ipynb` you will find the hyper-parameter tuning for two different deep learning architectures : convolutional network and LSTM network respectively.